rosacry/BeatSight/README.md

 ## Contributing

 Contributions are welcome!
 Please read [`docs/CONTRIBUTING.md`](docs/CONTRIBUTING.md) before submitting a PR.

+### Why Contribute?

+**You're helping build the first universal index for drum transcriptions.** Before BeatSight, there was no central place where drummers could find, create, share, and refine transcriptions for any song.
+By contributing beatmaps, verifying transcriptions, or improving the codebase, you're participating in building something that benefits drummers worldwide — similar to what osu! built for rhythm gaming.

+**Every contribution matters:**
+- 🥁 **Beatmap creators** — Add songs to the global index
+- ✅ **Verifiers** — Ensure quality and earn karma
+- 💻 **Developers** — Improve the platform for everyone
+- 🔬 **AI corrections** — Your feedback trains better models

+### Getting Started

 1. Fork the repository
 2. Create a feature branch: `git checkout -b feature/amazing-feature`